-This project seeks to research, develop, and pilot a bulk supply order program for farms in the Hudson Valley.
+This project sought to research, develop, and pilot a bulk supply order program for farms in the Hudson Valley.

 Glynwood’s State of Agriculture in the Hudson Valley (2010) noted that farms in the Hudson Valley face greater economic challenges and have greater financial fragility than farms in similar regions near urban centers, such as Pennsylvania, New Jersey and Northern California.
 The report noted that “...the Hudson Valley’s proximity to urbanized areas makes farming more expensive here.
 In 2007, farmers in the region were contending with an expense-to-sales ratio of 94%, leaving them with a very narrow margin for profit.”
 One of the central reasons for this, the report noted, is that the Hudson Valley lacks the supply and distribution services present in those other regions.
 Farmers in the Hudson Valley source much of their materials - everything from drip tape, fertilizer, laying hen pullets, and mushroom spores - from Pennsylvania, New Jersey, and Western New York.
 In the process, producers incur high shipping costs and/or high labor costs for sourcing supplies.
 For Letterbox Farm’s $150,000 vegetable operation, we incur over $1500 per year in shipping/delivery costs AND over 30 hours in driving time to pick up supplies in nearby states.

 In other cases, producers simply go without inputs that would be helpful to their operations.
-Vegetable producers in the area regularly post questions to a group list serve looking to source Winstrip trays (a type of seedling propagation tray), biodegradable salad bags and box liners, small-quantity herb starts and more — items that would be available through coordinated purchasing efforts, but that inevitably don’t get purchased because no single producer is willing or able to lead the process.
+Vegetable producers in the area regularly posted questions to a group list serve looking to source Winstrip trays (a type of seedling propagation tray), biodegradable salad bags and box liners, small-quantity herb starts and more -- items that would be available through coordinated purchasing efforts, but that inevitably don’t get purchased because no single producer is willing or able to lead the process.

 The end picture is one in which Hudson Valley farms pay more for supplies and shipping than their counterparts in other regions, and must respond with time-consuming efforts to coordinate needs with other farms, or to pay high materials costs and accept the impact on their bottom lines, or to simply go without access to desired supplies.